 As you publish posts on your website, visitors will start to come.
 Google Analytics provides the tools you need so you will know all critical data about your traffic.
 Traffic is commonly known as your site visitors.

-As an example, let’s use the data of firsttimeparentguide.com for the last 7 days.
+As an example, let’s use the data of firsttimeparentguide.com for a specific duration.

 - There were 4,500 visitors during the previous 7 days.

 - I had 5,100 sessions from those visitors.

 - My bounce rate was quite high for the last week.
 84.68% of the 4500 visitors left my site after reading one post.